+The Scoop.it site showcases the most popular topics and the top curators, allowing for a curation community to be formed.
+Paper.li Curata Useful article?
+The Seven Needs of Real-Time Curators.
 I keep hearing people throw around the word “curation” at various conferences, most recently at SXSW.

+What are the best content curation tools for daily use.
+Twitter, Facebook, and social activism.
 At four-thirty in the afternoon on Monday, February 1, 1960, four college students sat down at the lunch counter at the Woolworth’s in downtown Greensboro, North Carolina.

 This is a list of articles about search engines, including web search engines, selection-based search engines, metasearch engines, desktop search tools, and web portals and vertical market websites that have a search facility for online databases.

 It surely was quite an interesting event and, if you would be interested, you can catch up with the tweet stream by checking out the #sbweb hash tag; a copy of the slides both Sandy and Jeremiah used can be downloaded over here as well.
 Amongst some of the very insightful ideas shared throughout that one hour webcast was a reflection on how little most businesses seem to be spending nowadays (And not just money!)
 Translate.

 WLive.
 Hotmail.
-Musing about sharing and social in business To paraphrase Peter Drucker, the primary purpose of a business is to create customers, people who are able and willing to part with their money to buy goods and services from you.
+Musing about sharing and social in business.
+To paraphrase Peter Drucker, the primary purpose of a business is to create customers, people who are able and willing to part with their money to buy goods and services from you.